JonathanCrabbe/Personal-Website-Content/content/authors/admin/_index.md

     url: https://www.maths.cam.ac.uk/person/jc2133

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include explainable artificial intelligence, representation learning and robust machine learning.
+bio: My research focuses on explainable artificial intelligence, representation learning and robust machine learning.

 # Interests to show in About widget
 interests:
-  - Explainable Artificial Intelligence
-  - Robust Machine Learning
-  - Interpretable Representation Learning
-  - Machine Learning for Science and Healthcare
+  - ML for Science and Healthcare
+  - Interpretability
+  - Representation Learning
+  - Robust ML
+  - Data-Centric AI

 # Education to show in About widget
 education: